XiaozhongLiu/angular-require-gulp-seed/README.md

 # angular-require-seed
-A seed front-end angularjs project modularized with requirejs.
+An angularjs seed project modularized with requirejs.